What is heart disease?

 - shortness of breath

+A heart attack occurs when heart disease has reached the point where blood stops flowing to the muscle of the heart.
 The most common sign of heart attack in men is chest discomfort that includes squeezing, pressure, or pain.
 It used to be thought that only chest pain was a sign of heart attack, but it’s possible to have discomfort that doesn’t register as painful.
 This discomfort may also be present in your arms, back, neck, abdomen, or jaw.

 - imbalance or loss of coordination